let's talk

 Name Explanation Tech stack required

-Frontend This involves the creation of the visible part of the platform that users directly interact with.
+Frontend Involves the creation of the visible part of the platform that users directly interact with.

 • HTML